Legal

 Which States Have Updated Their Laws?

-Most of the 48 states where sweepstakes casinos operate have seen no change — the sweepstakes model remains fully legal.
-However, a few states have issued new guidance:
+Most states where sweepstakes casinos operate have seen no change — the sweepstakes model remains available.
+However, several states have restricted the model or issued new guidance:

-• Washington State: Remains the most restrictive — sweepstakes casinos are still not recommended for WA residents.
+• Washington State: Remains among the most restrictive — sweepstakes casinos are not available to WA residents.

-• Idaho: Players should verify their platform supports their state before signing up.
+• Idaho and Nevada: Long-standing restrictions; verify your platform supports your state before signing up.

 What This Means for Players

-For the vast majority of US players, nothing has changed.
-Sweepstakes casinos remain legal in approximately 48 states.
-The model's legality stems from the free alternative method of entry (AMOE) — you can always obtain Sweeps Coins without making a purchase.
+For players in most US states, nothing has changed.
+The model's availability stems from the free alternative method of entry (AMOE) — you can always obtain Sweeps Coins without making a purchase.
+But the list of restricted states has grown, so check your state's status before signing up.

 How to Stay Safe